Long Melford–Bury St Edmunds branch line: Construction

-The 1847 parliamentary act that resulted in the opening of the line between Marks Tey and Sudbury in 1849, had initially planned to extend to Clare and Bury St Edmunds where it would join the Ipswich and Bury Railway which had reached Bury St Edmunds in 1846.
+The 1847 act of Parliament that resulted in the opening of the line between Marks Tey and Sudbury in 1849, had initially planned to extend to Clare and Bury St Edmunds where it would join the Ipswich and Bury Railway which had reached Bury St Edmunds in 1846.
 Construction difficulties between Marks Tey and Sudbury led to the scheme being abandoned once Sudbury was reached due to lack of funding.

-In the late 1850s a new company known as the Sudbury & Clare Railway Company was formed and by Parliamentary Act of July 1860, they were empowered to build a line from Sudbury to Clare via Melford.
-Almost immediately the ECR took over and immediately sought extended powers in their parliamentary act of 1861 to build from Sudbury (via Melford) to Shelford on the London-Cambridge main line, as well as the branch from Melford to Bury St. Edmunds.
+In the late 1850s a new company known as the Sudbury & Clare Railway Company was formed and by act of Parliament of July 1860, they were empowered to build a line from Sudbury to Clare via Melford.
+Almost immediately the ECR took over and immediately sought extended powers in their act of Parliament of 1861 to build from Sudbury (via Melford) to Shelford on the London-Cambridge main line, as well as the branch from Melford to Bury St. Edmunds.

 By the 1860s the railways in East Anglia were in financial trouble and most were leased to the Eastern Counties Railway (ECR).
 Although they wished to amalgamate formally, they could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.

 Work on the line begun in May 1863 and work progressed rapidly with a number of injuries to navvies and a death in July 1865.
 In January 1865 a contractors locomotive was delivered to Lavenham to assist with ballasting work.